 The show was written specifically for Rik Mayall at his own request.
-Very much of it’s time it satirised the Conservative Government of the time.
+Very much of it’s time it satirised the Conservative Government of the day.

 The New Statesman was pricipally a Yorkshire Television production for ITV, although two of the specials one in 1988 and one in 1994 were made by the BBC (one of which was an episode for Comic Relief).

-In 2017 it has been announced that a new series of the hit show is in the planning stages.
-Very little has been given away.
-What we do know is that it will be written by original writers Laurence Marks and Maurice Gran.
-The main character will be the son of Alan B’Stard and the likely backdrop will be Brexit.
+In 2017 it was announced that a new series of the hit show is in the planning stages.
+Very little detail was given away.
+However we were told it was to be written by original writers Laurence Marks and Maurice Gran and that the main character will be the son of Alan B’Stard and the likely backdrop would be Brexit.

 Alan B’Stard, is the egocentric Conservative MP who will stop at nothing to further his political career.
 With no morals, no depth to which he wouldn’t sink and no plot too cunning, the series follows the antics of the immoral MP.

 Channel: ITV (Except 1988 Comic Relief and 1994 specials BBC1)